 Address: 22 Rue Sainte-Croix de la Bretonnerie, 75004 Paris, France

-Hotel de la Bretonnerie makes for one of the best places to stay in Paris in the popular Marais neighborhood.
+Hotel de la Bretonnerie is where to stay in Paris for first time visitors in the popular Marais neighborhood.
 Centrally located in the 4th Arrondissement, Le Marais is packed with great restaurants, bars, bakeries, and boutique shops.
 Previously the Jewish Quarter of Paris, Marais is still home to many kosher restaurants.

 Hotel de la Bretonnerie features 29 rooms housed in an 18th-century mansion.
 It is just around the corner from Hotel de Ville, Paris’s magnificent town hall that dates to 1357.
 It is also a short walk to Notre Dame Cathedral and the Picasso Museum.
 Other highlights of Paris can be easily accessed by catching the metro at the Hotel de Ville metro stop.

 There are three classes of rooms at the Hotel de la Bretonnerie.
 Classic rooms start at €90 a night.
-Charming rooms fitted with elegant four-post beds, and lovely art start at €130 a night.
+Charming rooms fitted with elegant four-post beds, and lovely art starts at €130 a night.
 Junior Suites, ideal for families, start at €170 a night.
-Wifi is complimentary and works well from the rooms.
+The wifi is complimentary and works well from the rooms.

 Recommended by Alex Kallimanis from Wanderlust Marriage Travel